Esri/maps-app-ios/maps-app-ios/README.md

 }
 ```

-Note how the above two patterns work to coalesce loading and asynchronous actions, and how this could impact the errors that are returned.
+Note how the above two patterns work to coalesce loading and asynchronous actions.
 Understanding this can guide how you might present errors to the user.

 ## Searching from a Suggestion
 Once a suggestion in the list has been selected by the user, the suggested address is geocoded using the geocode function of the `AGSLocatorTask`.
 Along with the address, specific [geocoding parameters](https://developers.arcgis.com/ios/latest/swift/guide/search-for-places-geocoding-.htm#ESRI_SECTION1_62AE6A47EB4B403ABBC72337A1255F8A) can be set to tune the results.
 For example, in the maps app, we set the [preferred location](https://developers.arcgis.com/ios/latest/api-reference/interface_a_g_s_geocode_parameters.html#a8d2dbede94ed26ecde13f9d766d767e2) to prioritize results closer to the center of the map.